Contributing to XCP-D

 While CircleCI will automatically run XCP-D’s tests for any open PRs, we strongly recommend running at least some tests locally, to make sure your proposed changes work.

-XCP-D has a file, xcp_d/tests/run_local_tests.py, that builds Docker run commands to run selected tests.
+XCP-D has a file, xcp_d/tests/run_local_tests.py, that builds Docker run commands to to automatically mount the local clone into pennlinc/xcp_d:unstable and run tests with pytest.
+The script will also download any required test data from Box.
 Please use that script to run some tests locally before opening your PR.

 If all tests pass, this is a strong indication that your proposed changes do not introduce bugs.
 However, we strongly recommend reviewing the output files- especially the HTML reports- from the integration tests to see how your proposed changes affect the primary outputs from XCP-D.